michaelreadyone/michael-portfolio/final_project_jiang.md

     - By far, how do you think about the portion of foreign players in NBA? show the portion of foreign players overall.
   - (+) Stage E
     - Relief again
-    - Show the changing rate of foreign playes in the league.
+    - Show the changing rate of foreign players in the league.
     - NBA is open to more and more players around the world.
 Just train hard and you will get the opportunity.
   - Call for action
     - love what you love, do what you do.
-Don't feel unqualified if you are not a talented person in you area. also don't feel overpround if you already have some accoplishment in your area.
+Don't feel unqualified if you are not a talented person in your area.
+Don't feel over proud if you already have some accomplishment in your area.
 Stick to the area that you love and work hard and you will achieve your goal.
     - It doesn't matter where you come from.
-As long as you work hard towards your target, you will get an acception and acknowledge in U.S.
+As long as you work hard towards your target, you will get the acceptance and acknowledge in U.S.

 # Sketches